 How to comply with Data Protection and Copyright Law when recording sessions

-University staff are required to inform students that sessions are being recorded at the beginning of the recording.
+University staff are required to inform students that sessions are being recorded at the beginning of the session before recording begins.

-It is recommended that students have the space to ask questions outside of recording, for example, at the end of the session.
+It is recommended that students have the space to ask questions in the parts of the session that are not being recorded, for example, at the end of the session.

 Staff should be aware that where individuals (staff and students) are identifiable within recordings the requirements of the Data Protection Act will apply.

 Queries or issues arising in respect of Data Protection should be referred to Information and Management Policy Services (IMPS) email@example.com